DanaElhajjar/InSAR_ChainProcessing/README.md

 ## Post-processing

 The post-processing phase consists of three main steps: converting phase estimates, performing phase unwrapping and displacement time series estimation.
-### Step 1: Convert Phase Estimates
+### Step 1: Convert Phase and Coherence Estimates

 The first step is to convert the phase estimates stored in .npy files into a format compatible with the SNAP software.
-This is achieved using the script_npy_to_hdr_img.py script.
+This is achieved using the
+:

+- Run script_npy_to_hdr_img.py to generate the hdr/img format
+- Run script_hdr_img_to_SAR.py to generate the SAR format

 ```console
 python script_npy_to_hdr_img.py --name_approach <name_of_the_approach_date> \